-Roasted garlic is amazing tasting and versatile.
+Roasted garlic tastes amazing and is versatile.
 The taste isn’t as strong as raw garlic.
-It’s a great substitute for butter, especially if you have someone with dairy allergies or lactose intolerance.
+It’s a great substitute for butter, especially if you have someone who is vegan, has dairy allergies or sensitivities, or who is lactose intolerance.
 You don’t even need the butter, because the roasted garlic has a spreadable consistency, and you can spread the roasted garlic right on your bread.
 Roasted garlic also works as a great whole foods substitute for mayonnaise.
 You can throw it into garlic mashed potatoes and eat it in soups or with other roasted vegetables.
-If you don’t want to turn on your oven, roasting the garlic in the crock-pot is a great way to get your garlic roasted without heating up your house or spending the money on the electricity to use your oven, especially if you are only going to roast a few heads.

 - as many heads of garlic as you like